codio-c5/C5-im/.guides/content/Module-Overview--Prerequisites-and-Objectives-a891.md

 **Module Objectives:** Identify existing cybersecurity concerns, including risks, threats, and vulnerabilities, and discuss potential options and the associated tradeoffs that address these issues with the Internet and the systems built on it.

-**Prerequisite Knowledge:** Good understanding of the main tenets of information security: CIA (confidentiality, integrity, availability), authentication, non-repudiation.
+**Prerequisite Knowledge:** Good understanding of the main tenets of information security: CIA (confidentiality, integrity, availability), authentication, and non-repudiation.

 ## Alignment to Common Standards
 **NSA/DHS CAE Knowledge Units for Intro to Cryptography**